at the ALIVE Center

 Student Worker (click for a full description):

 The student worker for the WKU ALIVE Center for Community Partnerships assists with the day-to-day functions of the Center, as well as assists in the development of volunteerism and campus/community Partnerships.
-This position is supervised by the Office Associate.
-For more information, contact Brittany Ryan at Brittany.email@example.com.
+The student worker serves as a student coordinator for the Student Ambassadors of Service.
+The student worker position is supervised by the Office Associate.
+For more information, contact Julia Rivas at email@example.com.

 The Student Ambassadors of Service seeks to increase awareness of social issues and community needs, while also identifying ways for students to get involved addressing those topics through a diverse set of programs and projects.
 This group of WKU students volunteers their time to educate student groups and classrooms regarding the ALIVE Center's services and how students may make a difference in the Bowling Green community and surrounding areas.
 Visit the Student Ambassadors of Service page to download the application and job description.